pravega/pravega/documentation/src/docs/recovery-procedures/table-segment-recover-pre-index-full.md

 The offline approach to build the Attribute Index adopted in Hash-based Table Segments leads to having a backlog of PUT and/or REMOVE operations that are stored in Tier-1, but not yet indexed and stored in LTS.
 If LTS is unavailable for a long period of time and one of such Hash-based Table Segments continues to receive load, there is a risk of having too much data being accumulated in Tier-1 only.
-This may be specially problematic as keys and values stored in Tier-1 are also cached in memory to guarantee consistency, in a process called Table Segment "pre-index" or "tail-caching".
-Due to this, there are few parameters that limit the amount of non-indexed (i.e., written in Tier-1 but not yet to LTS) data that Hash-based Table Segments can tolerate:
+This may be especially problematic as keys and values stored in Tier-1 are also cached in memory to guarantee consistency, in a process called Table Segment "pre-index" or "tail-caching".
+Due to this, there are a few parameters that limit the amount of non-indexed (i.e., written in Tier-1 but not yet to LTS) data that Hash-based Table Segments can tolerate:
 - `tables.preindex.bytes.max` (_defaults to 128MB_): The maximum un-indexed data length for which a Hash-based Table Segment can perform tail-caching.